“We automatically pay attention to things that we did not expect”

 Scientific research example:

 Imagine that you visit a website that displays two banners.
 One of those banners shows a brand that fits nicely within the theme of the website you’re visiting.
 The other does not.
-Which banner will draw your attention most and will you remember better?
+Which banner do you think you will remember better and find more interesting?

 That’s incongruency at work…